xuankimtran/docs-1/pages/katalon-studio/docs/ks_visual_testing.md

 > Notes:
 >
-> If you run a Test Suite for the first time and the Test Suite passed.
+> If you run a Test Suite for the first time and the Test Suite has passed.
 Its screenshots are automatically marked as *Passed* and there is no **Save to baseline** button.
 You can open a screenshot and click on the *Failed* icon, then switch back to *Passed* so that the **Save to baseline** button appears.

 ### View Baseline information